rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 The term *pagan*, like *heathen*, simply refers to religous systems outside of Judiasm and Christianity.
 Paganism is commonly associated with the Greek and Roman pantheon of gods, but we can analyze the broader sense of paganism within world mythologies.
-In doing so we find that the myriad of mythological gods have a lot in common.
+In doing so we find that the myriad of mythological "gods" have a lot in common.

 In pagan mythologies we find identical themes: regional gods have dominion over people, where man is subordinate to these gods, worshipping these territorial gods and giving sacrifice.
-The pagan gods are typically indifferent or antagonistic to humans; such that humans are nothing but the playthings of the gods.
+The pagan gods are typically indifferent or antagonistic to humans; such that humans are nothing but the playthings of these "gods".
 Typically there were rebellions amongst the gods, and often divine knowledge was given to man by some rebellious character, allowing man to have technology and civilization.

 The innovation in Judiaism is the realization (revelation) that the God most high is uncreated, and not only the creator of all, but also the source of morality, a universal morality, that good and evil are objectively knowable.
 As such only the God most high is to be worshipped.